 Attempts to move the Krishna Butter Ball

 In the cool breeze, I could feel the rough granite brush against my palms.
 I am never going to die wondering, so I gave the rock a push with all my strength.
 Nothing…

-Several attempts have been made to remove the rock from its original position but has proven futile.
+Several attempts have been made to remove the rock from its original position but have proven futile.
 One of the local stories going around is when the Pallava king Narasimha Varman I was working on building the lovely monuments on this hillock, he wanted to move this rock which looked like an obstacle amidst the lush greenery.
-His commanders tried to pull down the ball using horses and elephants, but failed to do so.
+His commanders tried to pull down the ball using horses and elephants but failed to do so.

 More recently in 1908 the then Governor of Madras(Chennai), Arthur Lawley decided the boulder to be too dangerous to nearby homes and wanted it removed.
 Seven elephants were employed to push the rock, but the rock didn’t budge an inch and the task was eventually abandoned.

 If you have traveled parts of Karnataka specially Hampi, you will realize that there are hundreds of such precariously places boulders strewn across the Deccan plateau that defy common sense.

 I am just going to categorize this as a curious phenomenon that defies the laws of science, in particular physics.
 People do tend to get attracted to these and so this rock will, in all probability, keep the interest alive for centuries to come.

 Other deserving mentions